vyos/vyos-documentation/docs/contributing/build-vyos.rst

   --custom-apt-key CUSTOM_APT_KEY
                         Custom APT key file

 The successfully built ISO should now be in the `build/` directory.

 Good luck!

-.. note: The build process does not differentiate when building a ``crux`` ISO or ``rolling`` image.
+.. note:: The build process does not differentiate when building a ``crux`` ISO or ``rolling`` image.
 Make sure to choose the matching container for the version of VyOS that is being built.

 .. _Docker: https://www.docker.com